 Cold Stream Forest

-Once conserved, the Cold Stream Forest will become part of Maine's Public Reserve Lands system, guaranteeing public access for the local guides and outfitters that rely on these forests.
+Cold Stream Forest is now part of Maine's Public Reserve Lands system, guaranteeing public access for the local guides and outfitters that rely on these forests.
 The property will be carefully managed to protect important fish and wildlife habitats while continuing to produce sustainably harvested forest products for local mills.